 There’s a film from the 40’s with Orson Welles as Cesare called Prince of Foxes.
 Cesare is very much the bad guy, and it’s told from the point of view of one of his underlings who grows a heart and redeems himself.
 The movie’s not bad, really, though a little boring.
 As far as I could tell, Cesare only has one scene with Lucrezia, and I got a screen shot.
 It’s her husband’s funeral, and Cesare leans over to her and whispers that she should pretend to be sadder.
 That’s the gist of what he says, anyway.

-I haven’t seen any other stuff.
+I haven’t seen any other stuff as of writing this article, although I know there is more out there.
 What does exist is not easy to get a hold of (curse you, Netflix!!!)

 But there is a new miniseries that is going to air in Europe at some point, developed by a man named Tom Fontana.
 They’re done filming it, I believe, and hopefully we’ll get some dates soon.
 It should be pretty, whatever happens, because apparently it’s the most expensive series ever made for the respective “studios” involved – one of which is Canal +, if I’m not wrong.
 The story of the Borgias is always going to be a good one, whether Lucrezia and Cesare get it on or not.
 I’ve heard rumors of some incest in this one, though it may not be the very nice kind.